top of page

 Retatrutide results after 40 are real, consistent, and sustainable — when expectations are calibrated to reality instead of Reddit threads.

 Men 40+: 0.5–1.5 lbs per week during the working phase.
-12–20+ pounds over 16 weeks with muscle preserved.
+12–20+ pounds over 16 weeks with muscle preserved. ~25-29% total reduction possible by 68 weeks for those who stay consistent.

 Women 40+: 0.5–1 lb per week with more fluctuation.
 8–16 pounds over 16 weeks, often with more dramatic visual change than the scale suggests.
+Bloodwork improvements often appear months before the visual transformation.

 Not sure if your results are on track or if something needs adjusting?
 The troubleshooter identifies your exact phase, pinpoints the bottleneck, and gives you a step-by-step action plan in about 60 seconds.